elvestevez/collect_streamlit/README.md

 - Other technologies on cloud (Azure, AWS...).
 - Improve style (css).
 - Get own domain.
+- Include additional download formats.
+- More options to get data.
 - Add new datasets (if they are availabe by API).
-- Include additional download formats.